jasongoodwin/the-trading-well/README.md

 ## Accessing series
 Series are 0 indexed w/ 0 being the most recent bar.
 So `close[1]` on a daily is yesterdays close.

+# Arithmetic Operators
+Five operators that you're used to: `+ - / * %`
+Division of ints wont cast to a float so you'll get nailed if you try to div `1/2`.
+Throws an error.